osklunds/ImageResizer/README.md

 - `m1` is `1` if create/delete file messsages should be printed, otherwise `0`.
 - `m2` is `1` if the folders entered and exited should be printed, otherwise is `0`.
 - `q` is `M` (for mobile) or `T` (for TV).
+  - In mobile, the images are capped at 1024x1024 and are compressed hard.
+  - In TV, the images are capped at 1920x1080 and are compressed a little less hard.

 For more details about the arguments, check the section [Use case](#Use-case).